-Take a look at these homemade Halloween costume ideas submitted to our annual Halloween Costume Contest.
-You’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration.
+Take a look at these cool homemade Transformers costumes shared with us by costume enthusiasts from around the world.
+Along with the costumes here, you’ll also find loads of homemade costume ideas and DIY Halloween costume inspiration for your next costume project.
+Enjoy!

 I originally wanted to be a Transformer and got the idea from this website for a Halloween costume.
 I saw one made entirely out of foam and wanted to do something like that.
 While on my quest for materials I decided to use the boxy body structure of a transformer out of Styrofoam to-go boxes and it just so happens I work at a restaurant!